Short on time, need an Amsterdam 3 day itinerary, and have no idea what to do in Amsterdam in 3 days?

 Okay, rant over.
 Just Don’t be THAT Guy (or girl).

 (Want a great canal shot?
 Make a left when exiting the museum and then make another left when you hit the canal.
-You’ll see a huge market and if you keep walking straight and then turn left again, you’ll run into a beautiful neighborhood that offers amazing photo ops)
+You’ll see a huge market and if you keep walking straight and then turn left again, you’ll run into a beautiful neighborhood with amazing views.)

-The real charm of the Rembrandt museum though is that not only do you get to view his work, but you also get to see how his home was decorated and watch how he created the multitude of masterpieces that we enjoy today.
+Not only do you get to view his work, but you also get to see how his home was decorated and watch how he created the artistic masterpieces that we enjoy today.

 No, no one paints like him.